tjek/tjek-js-sdk/README.md

 ## PagedPublicationKit

+PagedPublicationKit is a way to make a stellar reading experience for traditional PDF catalogs/flyers.
+It's rendered directly in the DOM, has full event tracking, and is very customizable.

-To try the PagedPublicationKit simply run `npm run dev` in a terminal window.
-This starts a simple HTTP server at `http://localhost:8001` meaning you can access the PagedPublicationKit at `http://localhost:8001/kitchensink/kits/paged_publication/example1/`.
+To try it outsimply run `npm run dev` in a terminal window.
+This starts a simple HTTP server at `http://localhost:8001` allowing you to try a demo at `http://localhost:8001/kitchensink/kits/paged_publication/example1/`.
 From there you can view source and see how things work.

 ## GraphKit